brunorijsman/openssl-qkd/README.md

  * Part 1: [**Security in the classical Internet**](doc/security-in-the-classical-internet):

-   * Summarizes the security challenges in the classical Internet such as authentication, confidentiality, and integrity.
+   * Summarizes the security challenges in the classical Internet such as [authentication, confidentiality, and integrity](https://en.wikipedia.org/wiki/Information_security).

-   * Describes the classical protocols such as Transport Layer Security (TLS) and algorithms such as Diffie-Hellman that are used to solve these security challenges.
+   * Describes the classical protocols such as [Transport Layer Security (TLS)]((https://en.wikipedia.org/wiki/Transport_Layer_Security)) and algorithms such as [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) that are used to solve these security challenges.

    * Shows an example packet trace of a secure HTTPS session between a web browser and a web site and explains what is going on.